napudumaran/Learning-Documentation-and-Projects/notes/expanded/cyber_tools/NCAT_Writeup.md

 ```bash
 ncat 127.0.0.1 22
 ```
-You can replace the IP with a different target, as well as a different protocol.
+You can replace the IP with a different target, as well as a different port.
 This command targets the loopback address of our machine, as well as checks to see if port 22 is open.
 This would display a "banner" which looks like: `SSH-2.0-OpenSSH_10.0.` if port 22 is open.
 That banner is important since it gives valuable information about available services, and possibly if it's outdated and vulnerable.

 ---
 ### Listening for incoming connections